quartznet/quartznet/documentation/quartz-3.x/migration-guide.md

 ### Database schema changes

-** None so far **
+2.6 schema should work with 3.0 with no changes.

 ### Migrating HolidayCalendar binary format

 If you have HolidayCalendars stored in database in binary format (just stored with AdoJobStore).
-You need to first load them with Quartz 2.4 and then re-store them.
+You need to first load them with Quartz 2.4 or later 2.x version and then re-store them.
 This will make the serialization use format that is not dependant on precense of C5 library.

 ### Thread pool changes